|

 Set up a "responsible use contract" between parents and children.
 Using

-e-mail, surfing the Web and downloading flies are all activities that
+e-mail, surfing the Web and downloading flies are all activities that children

-to make agreements with children on responsible behavior.
-By establishing
+with children on responsible behavior.
+By establishing the rules of responsible

-the rules of responsible use early, there should be no confusion as to
+use early, there should be no confusion as to what is considered responsible

-what is considered responsible and safe use of the Internet.
-(A FREE "contract"
+and safe use of the Internet.
+(A FREE "contract" is available at

 The Internet offers children unprecedented access to incredibly valuable